 What can organizations do to improve employee retention?

 Now, more than ever, organizations need to focus on the overall Employee Experience.
-The Employee Experience consists of all of the experiences an employee has, that become pivot points or moments of truth.
+The Employee Experience consists of all of the experiences an employee has, whether predicted or not, that become pivot points or moments of truth.
 These experiences shape an employee’s beliefs about the company, its leaders, the brand, and the employee’s overall success in the organization.
 Consider these questions:

 - Does your hiring experience excite applicants or does it require them to jump through a series of “hoops” where they feel lucky if they receive any communication from HR.